turicas/outputty/README.markdown

   - To run just one test file, execute: `nosetests --with-coverage --cover-package outputty  tests/test_your-test-file.py`
   - Try to have a test-coverage of 100%
 - Create/update documentation (`README.markdown`/docstrings/man page)
+- To run tests, execute `make test`.
+I use some `nose` plugins -- to install it, execute:

+    pip install nose coverage ipdbplugin yanc nose-f7u12

 ### New `Table.to_*` methods